paulhuggett/ifx/docs/index.md

 ## Introduction

-The program repository uses “fixups” to express relationships between the sections of a single fragment and between different fragments.
+The program repository uses “fixups” to express relationships between the [sections](https://codedocs.xyz/paulhuggett/pstore2/classpstore_1_1repo_1_1generic__section.html)  [[glossary](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#section)] of a single [fragment](https://codedocs.xyz/paulhuggett/pstore2/classpstore_1_1repo_1_1fragment.html) [[glossary](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#fragment)] and between different fragments.
 These are similar to the “relocations” used by other file formats such as ELF, Mach-O, or COFF.

 The program repository uses two different kinds of fixup: external and internal.

-- “External” fixups [[glossary definition](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#external-fixup)] are used for inter-fragment references.
+- “External” fixups [[glossary](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#external-fixup)] are used for inter-fragment references.
 Each external fixup references the lowest-numbered section of a named fragment.
 The each fragment corresponding to that name is determined by linker’s [symbol resolution rules](https://github.com/SNSystems/llvm-project-prepo/wiki/%5Brld%5D-Symbol-resolution-rules).

-- ”Internal” fixups [[glossary definition](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#internal-fixup)] are intra-fragment references.
+- ”Internal” fixups [[glossary](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#internal-fixup)] are intra-fragment references.
 They are used when data in one section of a fragment needs to reference data in a different section of the same fragment.

 ## Internal Fixups in rld